BackofenLab/B1_10_tree-UPGMA/README.md

 directly observed.

 **UPGMA** (Unweighted Pair Group Method with Arithmetic Mean) is a simple agglomerative or hierarchical clustering method used in bioinformatics for the creation of phylogenetic trees.
-UP- GMA assumes a constant rate of evolution (molecular clock hypothesis), and is not a well-regarded method for inferring phylogenetic trees unless this assumption has been tested and justified for the data set being used.
+UPGMA assumes a constant rate of evolution (molecular clock hypothesis), and is not a well-regarded method for inferring phylogenetic trees unless this assumption has been tested and justified for the data set being used.